-We also require that suppliers complete the Wild or Farmed Seafood Risk Assessment for each new seafood product.
-Our teams will then use the information submitted and the SSC's Decision-Making Tree to determine if the product meets the Sustainable Seafood Coalition's (SSC) Sourcing Code of Conduct and our own wider social and ethical sourcing requirements.
+We also require that suppliers complete Seafood Risk Assessment for each new seafood product.
+Our teams will then use the information submitted in conjunction with other supplier approval required documentation to determine if the product meets the sourcing requirements.
 Existing suppliers also need to complete the Risk Assessment on an annual basis to satisfy SSC ongoing requirements.
 Please see section below for further details the four key criteria that feed into our Risk Assessment criteria.